MetaWarrior-Army/login-metawarrior-army/README.md

 # login-metawarrior-army
 A web3 authentication application backed by OAuth2 provided by Ory Hydra.

+We leverage Bootstrap 5.3.1 for CSS styling, Moralis for our web3 authentication environment, Infura as a backup, and @ory/hydra-client for connecting to our hydra oauth2 server.

+We support multiple wallets including Metamask, Coinbase, Walletconnect, and Browser Injected wallets.

 ## API Dependencies
 ### Ory Hydra
 Ory Hydra is the OAuth2 implementation.
 We access the admin interface via `127.0.0.1:4445`.